spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 ## Deployment

-In this section we will deploy the task application to the local machine, Cloud Foundry and Kubernetes
+In this section, we deploy the task application to the local machine, Cloud Foundry, and Kubernetes.

 ### Local

-1. Now let’s take the next step of building the project.
+Now we can take the next step of building the project.
+To do so:

-   From a command line change directory to the location of your project and build the project using maven `./mvnw clean package`
+1. From the command line, change directory to the location of your project and build the project by running the following Maven command: `./mvnw clean package`

-1. Now let’s execute the application with the configurations required to create the "BILL_STATEMENTS" table in the MySql database.
+1. Run the application with the configurations required to create the "BILL_STATEMENTS" table in the MySql database.
-   To configure the execution of the billsetuptask application utilize the following arguments:
+   To configure how the `billsetuptask` application runs, you can use the following arguments:

-   1. _spring.datasource.url_ - set the URL to your database instance.
-In the sample below we are connecting to a mysql `task` database on our local machine at port 3306.
+   1. `spring.datasource.url`: Set the URL to your database instance.
+In the following sample, we connect to a mysql `task` database on our local machine at port 3306.
-   1. _spring.datasource.username_ - the user name to be used for the MySql database.
-In the sample below it is `root`
+   1. `spring.datasource.username`: The user name to be used for the MySql database.
+In the following sample, it is `root`.
-   1. _spring.datasource.password_ - the password to be used for the MySql database.
-In the sample below it is `password`
+   1. `spring.datasource.password`: The password to be used for the MySql database.
+In the following sample. it is `password`.
-   1. _spring.datasource.driverClassName_ - The driver to use to connect to the MySql database.
-In the sample below it is `com.mysql.jdbc.Driver'
+   1. `spring.datasource.driverClassName`: The driver to use to connect to the MySql database.
+In the following sample, it is `com.mysql.jdbc.Driver`.

+   The following command runs the `billsetuptask` application with our database connection values:

    ```bash
    java -jar target/billsetuptask-0.0.1-SNAPSHOT.jar \